 Do you have the protocols in place to safeguard your small firm?

 Manipulation Impersonation Exposure or Social Engineering Fraud is the latest global cyber threat.
 Anyone can be a target, with the stakes ranging from a loss of several hundred dollars to millions in cash or inventory.
 Fraudsters reach out to unwitting employees posing as CEOs, vendors and customers, research their behavior and benignly hack into emails.
-One small law firm involved in a real estate loan received an email from someone posing to be a client and transferred $240,000 by wire – money that will never be recovered.

 - Develop procedures to authenticate the transfer of funds

 - Apply similar procedures to verify the authenticity of customers and vendors